Medieval Re-enactment at Beeston castle

 The brother of a powerful Welsh Prince had been kidnapped by the Castellan of Beeston and Prince Rhys had summoned an army to rescue him.
 The Castellan was hosting a tournament in celebration of his victory, when the Welsh army arrived and stormed the outer-gates.
+In New York it’s very easy to get maids with efficient cleaning tips.
 The English drew back to the Gatehouse and successfully defended the castle until the Welsh threw fire onto the English forcing them to retreat further into the Castle.
 Finally the English made a valiant last stand at the keep surviving wave upon wave of Welsh attackers until they were relieved to see that the Earl of Chester had sent a relief column to their aid.
 With the Welsh forces surrounded, the Prince was captured and “re-united” with his brother in the castle dungeons.

 I was portraying a Welsh tribesman (with the “target shield”) and through the blistering heat was forced to assault the castle leading to my eventual demise at the point of a spear.